justinrunes/donut-three-js/README.md

 <h1 align="center">Donut Three.js</h1>
 <p align="center">
-    Donut using Three.js for Hari's competition</a>
+    A fresh donut out of the fryer using Three.js for Hari's competition</a>
 </p>

 ## Quick start